Mary Jo Kane, PhD

 Double major: sociology and anthropology

-Kane, M. J. (in press).
+Kane, M. J. (2012).
 Title IX at 40: Examining mysteries, myths & misinformation surrounding the historic federal law.
-PCFSN Research Digest.
+President’s Council on Fitness, Sports & Nutrition Research Digest, 13, 2-9.

 LaVoi, N. M., & Kane, M. J. (2011).
 Sport sociology for sport management.
 In P. Pedersen, L. Thibault, & J. Quarterman (Eds.), Contemporary Sport Management (4th ed.).
 Champaign, IL: Human Kinetics.